egsstacruz23/9magnesiumcs3/q1/classObjectUML.md

 ### Which property is the most important?
 Why?
 The most important property is the price of the food.
 Because some students tend to overspend which leads to some unwanted situation.
 ### Which method is the most useful?
 Why?
+The most useful is Eat_Food because it consumes the food that was bought